Robotics-Mechatronics-UMA/dataset_extract_sequence/README.md

 ### Output

-The relative path and name (to the script execution directory) for the output sequence (e.g. folder).
+The relative path and name (from the script execution directory) for the output sequence (e.g. folder).
 If it already exists, it will add the data appending to the existent data.txt and merging (with override if it exists) of the files for the already existent devices.

 ### Folder

-The relative path and name (to the script execution directory) for the input sequence to be splitted.
+The relative path and name (from the script execution directory) for the input sequence to be splitted.
 It is assumed to have the following format:

     sequence/
         device1/